msakai/resume/resume.md

   https://www.global.toshiba/content/dam/toshiba/migration/corp/techReviewAssets/tech/review/2016/03/71_03pdf/0A.pdf#page=6
   (written in Japanese))

-* Recommendation system for Kawasaki Grand City Mall project (2013-2015):
+* Recommendation system for the Kawasaki Grand City Mall project (2013-2015):

-  Toshiba carried a demonstration experiment on smart city and O2O service around Kawasaki Station (c.f. https://www.global.toshiba/jp/news/corporate/2013/12/pr1901.html http://www.city.kawasaki.jp/200/page/0000053904.html (written in Japanese)).
-As part of this experiment, we have developed a recommendation system that recommends brick-and-mortar shops/goods on smart-phone for regional promotion.
+  Toshiba carried out a demonstration experiment on smart city and O2O service around Kawasaki Station (c.f. https://www.global.toshiba/jp/news/corporate/2013/12/pr1901.html http://www.city.kawasaki.jp/200/page/0000053904.html (written in Japanese)).
+As part of this experiment, we have developed a recommendation system that recommends brick-and-mortar shops/goods on smartphones for regional promotion.
 I led a team for data analysis and recommendation algorithm development.